nikchrts/prj_1/README.md

 The actual odometry computation occurs inside the function *odometry*, which is called from the callback SyncCallback every time we receive the synchronized messages and compute the velocity and the omega based on the selected model.
 The pose of the car is calculated using the Euler integration method.
 Then, we create and publish the tf transformation defining to frames; *world*, as the world origin, and *car*, which is self-explanatory.
 Finally, based on the pose values we set the messages' contents and publish them.

 ## How to use it
+To integrate the project in your own workspace and run it properly, follow these simple steps:
 - by extracting the contents of the zip file, a 'prj_1' folder should be created
 - place it inside the `src` folder of your catkin workspace
 - open the terminal and type `roslaunch prj_1 car_odom.launch`<br>or alternatively, run manually `roscore` and then in another window/tab `rosrun prj_1 bag_odom`<br>Attention!!
 In order to get actual results, the bag should have been also executed.

-To visualize the tf transformation:<br>in a separate window/tab: `rviz` and select 'add' to add a TF and change the 'fixed frame' to 'world'
+To visualize the tf transformation:<br>in a separate window/tab: `rviz` and select 'add' to add a TF and change the 'fixed frame' to 'world'<br>

-  - parameters can be changed dynamically using:
-  `rosrun dynamic_reconfigure dynparam set /(node name) (value)` and if you want to change many simultaneously `rosrun dynamic_reconfigure dynparam set /(node name) {(name1):value1, (name2):value2}`
+To change dynamically the parameters:
+- change odometry model (value: 0 for Differential, 1 for Ackerman): `rosrun dynamic_reconfigure dynparam set /odom_car type (value)`
+- reset (place car in (0,0) position): `rosrun dynamic_reconfigure dynparam set /odom_car reset 1`
+- specific (x,y) position: `rosrun dynamic_reconfigure dynparam set /odom_car "{x:(value1), y:(value2)}"`